ShuiabKhan1/My-Model-Techniques-/README.md

 7. remove redundant features (same importance)

-5. Dimentional Reduction (  PCA )- Unsupervised, new features created - Not recommended if interested in same features- More columns
+5. Dimentional Reduction (  PCA )- Unsupervised, new features created - Not recommended if interested in same features- More columns also, L1 and L2 regularization can be applied to both classification and regression models.
+They are regularization techniques used to prevent overfitting and improve the generalization ability of machine learning models. this can be used futher for better model